-Recently, ChatGPT has been gaining more and more attention, and we published a blog in May 2023 about its application in medical translation.
+ChatGPT has been increasingly in the spotlight recently, and in May 2023, I published a blog about its application in medical translation.

 ChatGPT and Medical Translation

-In this article, we will focus on the prompts for ChatGPT (instructions for ChatGPT) as the second installment.
+In this article, as the second installment, we will focus on ChatGPT prompts (instructions to ChatGPT).

 - Table of Contents

-In medical translation, accurately translating technical terms is fundamental.
-Can this be addressed by properly setting up the ChatGPT prompt?
+In medical translation, accurately translating specialized terminology is fundamental.
+Can this be addressed by skillfully setting prompts for ChatGPT?

-So, using the clinical trial consent and explanatory documents as a subject, I tried giving instructions as follows.
+Therefore, using clinical trial consent and explanatory documents as material, we issued instructions as follows.

-Example of Manual Translation: This clinical trial will investigate the safety, tolerability, and clinical efficacy of three investigational drugs, Drug A (aaaaaaaaaa), Drug B (bbbbbbbbbb), and Drug C (cccccccccc), in the treatment of adult patients with advanced liver cancer (hepatocellular carcinoma).
+Human translation example: This clinical trial examines the safety, tolerability, and clinical efficacy of three investigational drugs—Drug A (aaaaaaaaaa), Drug B (bbbbbbbbbb), and Drug C (cccccccccc)—in the treatment of adult patients with advanced liver cancer (hepatocellular carcinoma).

 Note: The drug names have been changed to pseudonyms.

-Compared to human translation examples, the clinical trial consent and explanatory documents may seem somewhat unnatural, but the translation of terms appears to be done correctly.
-Specifying the translation of terms seems to be an effective prompt.
+Compared to the human translation example, it is somewhat unnatural as a clinical trial consent and explanatory document, but the terminology translation seems to be done without problems.
+Specifying terminology translation appears to be an effective prompt.

-As mentioned in the blog below, in medical translation, we sometimes translate conference presentations, panel discussions, and subtitles for video content.
+As introduced in the blog below, medical translation sometimes involves translating subtitles for academic conference lectures, panel discussions, and video content.

-In subtitle translation, there are constraints on the number of characters, and it is necessary to translate in a way that sounds natural for a doctor.
-Therefore, translators who usually create accurate translations in a formal style may sometimes need to summarize the content boldly, which can be quite confusing.
+In subtitle translation, there are character count restrictions, and it is also necessary to translate using language that sounds natural as if spoken by a doctor.
+Therefore, translators who usually produce accurate translations in a formal style may sometimes have to summarize the content so boldly that it can be quite confusing.

-Therefore, by devising prompts, I tried to see if ChatGPT could provide a translation suitable for subtitles with the following sentence.
+So, by devising the prompt, we tried to see if ChatGPT could produce English translations suitable for subtitles using the following sentence.

-Human Translation Example: Here, we will categorize into three groups for clarity: "lung diseases," "cancer treatment and prevention," and "chronic inflammatory diseases and genetic disorders," etc. (55 characters)
+Human Translation Example: Here, for clarity, it is classified into three categories: “lung diseases,” “cancer treatment and prevention,” and “chronic inflammatory diseases and genetic disorders,” (55 characters).

-The first translation provided by ChatGPT exceeded the character limit (61 characters), and the next translation reduced the character count too much (33 characters).
+The first translation produced by ChatGPT exceeded the character limit (61 characters), and the next one was too short (33 characters).

-In the end, in addition to instructions regarding the character count, I was able to obtain the following translation by also instructing to add a translation for "to keep things simple" and pointing out errors in the particles.
+In the end, by giving instructions not only on the character count but also to include the translation of "to keep things simple" and pointing out errors in particles, we were able to obtain the following translation.

-ChatGPT Translation: To simplify, diseases have been categorized into conditions such as lung diseases, cancer treatment prevention, chronic inflammation, and genetic disorders.
-(41 characters)
+ChatGPT's translation: To keep it simple, diseases were classified into lung diseases, cancer treatment and prevention, chronic inflammatory and genetic diseases, etc. (41 characters)

-Isn't a human translation still more natural?
-Also, the phrase "into three" seems to be missing from the translation.
-For now, it might be worth considering using ChatGPT for a translation and then using that as a hook to create the actual translation.
+Is the human translation example still more natural?
+Also, "into three" was missing from the translation.
+For now, it might be possible to have ChatGPT translate first and then use that as a hook to create the actual translation.

-It seems that there are also tips for how to give prompts like this.
+It seems that there are also tips for how to issue prompts.

-In this example, instructions such as character limits and writing in spoken language seem to be less likely to be overlooked when listed in bullet points with line breaks.
+In this example, I felt that breaking down various instructions such as character limits and writing in spoken language into separate lines as bullet points reduces the chance of omissions.

-However, as far as I have tested, there were often situations where the following sentence, which is different from the above, could not handle the character limit prompt well (I managed to cope with it by repeatedly giving instructions without giving up...).
+However, as far as the author has tried, there were many cases where the prompt regarding character limits could not be properly handled in the following sentences different from the above (I managed to cope by repeatedly giving instructions without giving up...).

 Also, if the instruction is "in spoken language," it may result in overly casual translations like "you know" or "...you see."
 It might be better to refine it to something like "in the words of a speaker at a lecture" or "in the words of a doctor."

-This may deviate a bit from translation, but there are emerging sites that guide bloggers and YouTubers on how to create prompts, and the practice of optimizing instructions to elicit desirable results from AI, known as "prompt engineering," seems to be becoming a trend.
-If you're interested, why not take a look?
+This is a bit off-topic from translation, but websites that guide bloggers and YouTubers on how to create prompts have started to appear, and "prompt engineering," which optimizes instructions to get desirable outputs from AI, seems to be becoming a kind of trend.
+If you are interested, why not look into it?

 Summary